Pavneet-Sing/jackson-parsing-kotlin/README.md

 <h1 align="center">jackson-parsing-kotlin</h1>
-Demonstrate the use of Jackson with kotlin for parsing and missing value use cases
+Demonstrate the use of Jackson with kotlin for parsing and missing value use cases.

+Follow [parsing data with Jackson using kotlin][0] for more details.

 Tools
 -----